naren58/ExasCRM/README.md

 # crm
-crm project to provide open authorization and persist the authenticated user details
+This project provides open authorization and persist the authenticated user details.